elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The shift() method removes and returns the first element of an array in JavaScript, shifting all other elements down by one index.</div><br />
   <div><strong>Technical Response:</strong> The array shift() method removes the first element at the beginning of an array and returns the removed element.
 The shift method always changes the length of the array.
 If the array is empty, then the shift method returns undefined.
 The shift method is intentionally generic; this method can be called or applied to objects resembling arrays.
 Objects which do not contain a length property reflecting the last in a series of consecutive, zero-based numerical properties may not behave in any meaningful manner.
-The shift method has no additional parameters because of its generic design.<br />
+The shift method has no additional parameters because of its generic design.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />